spaceexpanse/libspex/ships/README.md

-# Xayaships
+# Xships

-*Xayaships* is an example game on the Xaya platform, demonstrating how [**game channels**](http://www.ledgerjournal.org/ojs/index.php/ledger/article/view/15) can be used for trustless and fully decentralised, scalable off-chain gaming.
+*Xships* is an example game on the SpaceXpanse platform, demonstrating how [**game channels**](http://www.ledgerjournal.org/ojs/index.php/ledger/article/view/15) can be used for trustless and fully decentralised, scalable off-chain gaming.